All photos by the author unless otherwise stated.

 I do press reviews in French when there is press on Jobbik, and I explain to them certain French social phenomena that are hard to understand from a Hungarian point of view.

 Jobbik is for re-migration, which is the return of immigrants and their descendants to their origin countries.
-Before Marine Le Pen took charge of the National Front, Jobbik was considered a young movement but appreciated by the party's old guard.
-Nowadays, [French nationalists] are conducting a type of de-demonization; they have to show they are clean, and that implies keeping Jobbik at a distance.
+Before Marine Le Pen took charge of FN, Jobbik was considered a young movement but appreciated by the FN's old guard.
+Nowadays, they're conducting a type of de-demonisation: they have to show they are clean and that implies keeping the sulphurous Jobbik at a distance.
 It's understandable, but it's a pity.

 How do you see the evolution of the nationalist movement in France?